mkartuncc/Assignment2-Document-Similarity-usingg-MapReduce-main/Assignment2-Document-Similarity-usingg-MapReduce-main/README.md

 **Name:**
 Medha Karthik

 **Student ID:**
 801238132

 ## Approach and Implementation

 ### Mapper Design

-[Explain the logic of your Mapper class.
-What is its input key-value pair?
-What does it emit as its output key-value pair?
-How does it help in solving the overall problem?]
+The Mapper class follows the logic of transforming the input into pairs of documents with their word sets.
+The input key-value pair is the Document ID followed by the text in the document.
+The mapper reads each document, extracts the document ID and its set of words, and stores them in memory.
+After reading all documents, the mapper generates all unique pairs of document IDs.
+The class emits as its output key-value pair the key and the two sets of words (one from each document) as the value.
+This helps in solving the overall proble by preparing the data for the reducer, which will calculate the Jaccard similarity for each document pair using the word sets provided.

 ### Reducer Design

-[Explain the logic of your Reducer class.
-What is its input key-value pair?
-How does it process the values for a given key?
-What does it emit as the final output?
-How do you calculate the Jaccard Similarity here?]
+The Reducer class transforms the word sets into a meaningful similarity metric that quantifies how similar the two documents are, based on vocabulary.
+The input key-value pair is a pair of documents and the words from both documents, separated by a pipe.
+Values for a given key are processed as follows: the reducer class iterates through each value and splits by "|" to separate the documents word sets.
+Then, two HashSet objects are created to store the words from each document.
+The function retainAll() is used to generate a set of common words between the two documents, and the function addAll() is used to generate a set of all unique words from both documents.
+These values are then divided to calculate the Jaccard Similarity score.
+The final output is the document pair and their similarity.

 ### Overall Data Flow
-[Describe how data flows from the initial input files, through the Mapper, shuffle/sort phase, and the Reducer to produce the final output.]

----
+Data begins flowing from the initial raw text documents, in this case input.txt, which holds all of the documents.
+The Mapper is used to read each line from the input file and extract the document ID and its words.
+Then, in the shuffle/sort phase, all of the values are grouped by their key (the document pair) before being sent to the Reducer.
+The Reducer computes the Jaccard similarity for each pair and then produces the final output.

 ## Setup and Execution